Once, I was speaking to an elderly lady over the phone.

 I didn’t know what to say.
-She obviously thought it was normal behavior to treat your husband like a naughty toddler.
+She obviously thought it was normal behavior to treat her husband like a naughty toddler.

 If you want an honest answer to the question, the best person to ask is the husband himself.

 Nagging is one of the most common ways that women sour their marriages.